eneriz-daniel/PCG-Segmentation-Model-Optimization/implementation/README.md

 ```console
 foo@bar:~/···/implementation$ python hls_launcher.py --synth 64 8 4 16 8
 ```
 This will launch the HLS Synthesis for the model parameters combination `N=64`, `n0=8`, `nenc=4` using a (16, 8) fixed-point representation, which has 16 bits in total of which 8 are dedicated to the integer part.
-A `synth-runs` folder will be created in the `implementation` folder, containing the `preliminary/default/W16I8/N64n08nenc04` folder, which will contain the source, header and testbench files as well as HLS project, where the synthesis report will be written on the `segmenter-synth/solution1/syn/report/Segmenter_csynth.rpt` file.
+A `synth-runs` folder will be created in the `implementation` folder, containing the `baseline/default/W16I8/N64n08nenc04` folder, which will contain the source, header and testbench files as well as HLS project, where the synthesis report will be written on the `segmenter-synth/solution1/syn/report/Segmenter_csynth.rpt` file.

 > Note that the dataset is not required to launch the HLS Synthesis, since the HLS Synthesis is not dependent on the dataset.

-As in the simulation mode, the default implementation used by `hls_launcher.py` is the `preliminary` implementation.
+As in the simulation mode, the default implementation used by `hls_launcher.py` is the `baseline` implementation.
 You can launch the HLS Synthesis for the `stream` and `memory-sharing` implementations by using the `-s` and `-m` flags respectively.
 Also, the file-driven mode is supported by the `--synthid` flag, where the expected `.json` file is:
 ```json
 {
     "0" :